MicrosoftDocs/memdocs/sccm/core/clients/deploy/plan/plan-wake-up-clients.md

 *Applies to: System Center Configuration Manager (Current Branch)*

  Configuration Manager supports traditional wake-up packets to wake up computers in sleep mode when you want to install required software, such as software updates and applications.

-> [!WARNING]
+> [!NOTE]
-> This article describes Wake on LAN functionality prior to Configuration Manager version 1810.
-While both versions of Wake on LAN can exist simultaneously, it's recommended you use the newer version.
-For more information about how to enable Wake on LAN and how it functions in 1810, see [How to configure Wake on LAN](/sccm/core/clients/deploy/configure-wake-on-lan)
+> This article describes an older version of Wake on LAN functionality.
+This functionality still exists in Configuration Manager version 1810, which also includes a newer version of Wake on LAN too.
+Both versions of Wake on LAN can be enabled simultaneously.
+For more information about how the new version of Wake on LAN functions starting in 1810 and enabling either or both versions, see [How to configure Wake on LAN](/sccm/core/clients/deploy/configure-wake-on-lan).

 ## How to wake up clients in System Center Configuration Manager